Multi-Channel Attribution Models Explained

 Multi-channel attribution allows you to credit all digital marketing channels involved in driving conversions.
 The credit value (attribution amount e.g. 0.1 – 1.0) is dependent on the significance of the channel in influencing the conversions.

 To learn more about multi-channel attributions, sign up for our Digital & Web Analytics (Google Analytics) training course.
-Also to have a fuller understanding of Digital Marketing, you can view a full range of digital marketing courses taught in-person in Singapore or online.
+To have a fuller understanding of Digital Marketing, you may also view our full range of digital marketing courses taught in-person in Singapore or online.